 In the evening, we decided to visit Singapore’s most famous amusement landmark – Sentosa Island.
 Given its commercial reputation, I wasn’t expecting much but Sentosa Island turned out to be a pleasant surprise.
 I was totally charmed by the ‘crane dance’ we watched in the night, featuring mammoth machinated cranes on the sea, lit up in dazzling colours, their love story accompanied by haunting melodies.
 I also enjoyed walking on Sentosa Beach and seeing the Sentosa Merlion decked up in a rainbow of colours.

 On our last day in Singapore, we only had time to explore the city-country until lunch time.
 And we decided to dedicate our time to its most colourful and interesting neighbourhood – Chinatown.
-Here, I had the good fortune of experiencing the serenity of Buddha Tooth Relic Temple and walking among the festoons and colourful street food stalls.
-I also glimpsed the Mariamman Temple and shopped for souvenirs for my friends back home in the markets lining the streets of Chinatown.
+Here, we had the good fortune of experiencing the serenity of Buddha Tooth Relic Temple and walking among the festoons and colourful street food stalls.
+We also glimpsed the Mariamman Temple and shopped for souvenirs for our friends back home in the markets lining the streets of Chinatown.

-Singapore is one of my favourite travel memories for three main reasons – the surprises, the company and the satisfaction of having made the best of my five days there.
+Singapore is one of our favourite travel memories for three main reasons – the surprises, the company and the satisfaction of having made the best of our five days there.

 Get our 40-page India Travel Guide for FREE when you subscribe: